Posted in History, Schools, Then and Now

 Stephens’ Restaurant

-Stephens worked at the Del Monte Hotel for about nine years.
-It was there he learned more about the restaurant business.
-His first venture was known as the Joy Lunch Room.
-From his very first business, he was successful, and in 1927 the old Joy Lunch became known as Stephens Restaurant.
+Stephens worked at the Del Monte Hotel for about nine years, where he learned more about the restaurant business.
+His first venture was the Joy Lunch Room.
+He was successful in his first business, and in 1927, the old Joy Lunch became known as Stephens Restaurant.

 Group of men standing in front of Stephens’ Restaurant & Lunch Room at 110 East 14th circa the 1920s